FTP2018/HelloWorld/README.md

 Then, a newly hired female PM asked me about the dynamics she had observed in a meeting and encouraged me to discuss the issue I was having with my manager’s manager.
 In our next 1:1, my manager apologized for his treatment of me, pleading stress.
 He promised our interactions would be better in the future.
 For the first time in a long time, I felt hopeful.

 A week later I was put on a personal improvement plan (PIP).
-I was completely blindsided, I think this is when DoorDash fully broke me.
+I was completely blindsided, I think this was my lowest point at DoorDash.
 I felt completely betrayed and cried through the meeting with my manager and his manager, physically unable to speak up in my defense as they presented me with a list of the ‘bugs’ that had precipitated the PIP, my manager becoming increasingly uncomfortable, eventually getting up and leaving the meeting.

 During the three months I was on the PIP, my manager rarely brought up my performance in most of our 1:1s.
 When I directly asked about my performance and what I could improve on, he provided vague non-responses.
 At the end of the 3 months, I was taken off the PIP with an email about my improvement and no further comments from him.
 His manager took the time to apologize to me in a 1:1 and told me I shouldn’t have been put on the PIP and she would have fought it harder if she had a better understanding of the situation.